-- Sales works to ‘pull’ product through to meet their demand, but in reality Supply end up ‘pushing’ a quantity of (often pre-planned) supply into the supply chain – and planning / operations have to deal, on an ad-hoc basis, with the resulting inventory surpluses and shortfalls.
+- Sales works to ‘pull’ product through to meet their demand, but in reality, Supply ends up ‘pushing’ a quantity of (often pre-planned) supply into the supply chain – and planning/operations have to deal, on an ad-hoc basis, with the resulting inventory surpluses and shortfalls.

-The end result is a fragmented process which is departmentalised, sub-optimised and reactive.
-It is more based on intuition than facts, biased and does not plan to maximise overall profit for the business.
+The end result is a fragmented process which is departmentalized, sub-optimized and reactive.
+It is more based on intuition than facts, biased and does not plan to maximize overall profit for the business.

-Integrated Business Planning for the Food Processing Industry
+Integrated Business Planning (IBP) for the rood processing industry

 Well-executed IBP is ideally suited for the unique demands of the Food Processing Industry.

-Sales will focus on producing a forecast that meets or exceeds profit / sales budget.
-In this first plan, promotions should be used very sparsely, since promotions should primarily be used to maximise profit.
-(Instead of the common situation where promotions are used to purely drive sales without understanding the actual profit impacts) In the perfect scenario the forecast is fully integrated with the complete supply chain including operations and supply.
+Sales will focus on producing a forecast that meets or exceeds profit/sales budget.
+In this first plan, promotions should be used very sparsely, since promotions should primarily be used to maximize profit.
+(Instead of the common situation where promotions are used to purely drive sales without understanding the actual profit impacts) In the perfect scenario, the forecast is fully integrated with the complete supply chain including operations and supply.
 So when the first cut of the forecast is completed the sales team will test this forecast against the constraints of the entire supply chain.
 In this scenario, all the business rules and constraints are defined in the model.
 So by validating the first cut plan the team will be able to: